 Before making its decision, the court will look at all the facts and circumstances closely to decide whether or not the petitioner had a legitimate expectation that he would participate in the management of the company.

 This expectation does not have to be written in the constitutional documents.

-The court also has discretion not to make an order when the petitioner is acting unreasonably, for example where the petitioner has been offered the chance to sell his or her shares at a fair value.
+The court also has the discretion not to make an order when the petitioner is acting unreasonably.
+For example, where the petitioner has been offered the chance to sell his or her shares at a fair value.
 So make sure that there is good and reasonable ground before you make the petition to avoid unnecessary legal costs.

 a breakdown of trust and confidence in the partnership

 exclusion from management

 a management deadlock, and

 the need for an investigation.

 The main limitation of this remedy is that the only remedy that the court can provide is to order for the winding-up of the company.
 In some situations, this may be unnecessarily drastic and the courts will not grant a petition for just and equitable winding up if other options are still available.
 This is especially the case where the company is still healthy and profitable.

 As such, winding up is usually seen as a last-resort option.
 Minority shareholders should only consider the option of winding up when the situation is so bad that the minority shareholder cannot use other methods to protect their interests.
 For example, when it is impossible for the minority shareholder to become a majority shareholder by buying out the shares of other shareholders or when the misbehaviour of the directors is so problematic that it requires a full investigation by a liquidator.